ddols/TE-enrichment-analysis-in-synteny-breakpoints/README.md

 fusion or fission events.

 The scripts shared in this repository are meant to perform an exploratory analysis to find candidate TE families that may be enriched or depleted across a distribution of **n*-bp flanking windows surrounding synteny breakpoints as identified by
-[GENESPACE] in a macrosynteny analysis.
+`GENESPACE` in a macrosynteny analysis.
 By comparing the observed number of TEs within these breakpoint regions to a null distribution generated via a permutation test, the analysis identifies TE families that are significantly associated with breaks in genomic conservation.

 # Prerequisites

 -  `R 3.5.0` or newer.
 The R script has been tested in `R 4.5.2`.
+     -  Install [`BiocManager`](https://www.bioconductor.org/install/), [`GenomicRanges`](https://bioconductor.org/packages/release/bioc/html/GenomicRanges.html), [`regioneR`](https://bioconductor.org/packages/release/bioc/html/regioneR.html), and `data.table` (`install.packages("data.table")`).
 -  Access to the `RepeatMasker` outputs of the genomes we want to analyze.
 In particular, to `*.out.gff` and `*.out` files.
--
+-  Access to the `syntenyBlock_coordinates.txt` output file from `GENESPACE`.